-LVT 2014 r 2015 wh Also make two decent Gigondas, one steel vat only (les Dessous des Dentelles), the other oaked (Parpaillon).
-Changed hands in 2009 after previous owner Philippe Avon died in an accident in 2007.
+LVT 2015 r 2015 wh Beyond the good Ventoux red and white, there are also two decent Gigondas, one mainly concrete and steel vat raised (les Dessous des Dentelles), the other oaked (le Parpaillon).
+The estate changed hands in 2009 after previous owner Philippe Avon died in an accident in 2007.
 The two Ventoux whites are pretty stylish, as in 2015.
 Jean-Pierre Valade also has vineyards in Tunisia.

 LVT 2015 r 2015 wh 2013 rosé Powerful, polished wines, among the best in the Ventoux, for lovers of modernism.
 The Quintessence is the most serious red, very good in 2012 and 2015 (both ****), while the whites, including the Terrasses Vin de France are confident and full.
 There is a good, well drinkable Vin de France range, Le Paradou